-Indicator 6.7.3 The use of pesticides are not permitted for harvesting activities
+Indicator 6.7.3 The use of chemicals is not permitted within 50m -100m, depending on slope gradient from riparian zones.

-Chemicals may be utilised for After-care
+Chemicals may be utilised for After-care only, and as part of management plan.

 Criterion 6.8.
 The Organization shall manage the landscape in the Management Unit to maintain and/or restore a varying mosaic of species, sizes, ages, spatial scales and regeneration cycles appropriate for the landscape values in that region, and for enhancing environmental and economic resilience.
 (C10.2 and 10.3 P&C V4)